Lon-the-ham/MDM_Bot/documentation.md

 > google_search_engine_id = `search engine ID`

-Just keep in mind that there is a daily limit of 100 queries.
+Keep in mind that there is a daily limit of 100 queries.

 ### LastFM